 Reminders

 Reminders are autonomous agent sessions that fire on a schedule.
-You define what the agent should do, pick a schedule (once, interval, or cron), and optionally send results to Slack.
+You define what the agent should do, pick a schedule (once, interval, or cron), and optionally deliver results to Slack, Discord, or Mattermost.
 The daemon handles the rest.

 The scheduling subsystem is enabled by default.
 For CLI commands that create and manage reminders, see netclaw reminder.